Mexico's Calderon berates U.S. after casino attack

 MEXICO CITY President Felipe Calderon declared three days of mourning on Friday and demanded a crackdown on drugs in the United States after armed men torched a casino in northern Mexico, killing at least 52 people.

-"We're neighbors, we're allies, we're friends, but you are also responsible," a somber and angry Calderon said to the United States in a speech after meeting his security advisers.
+"We're neighbours, we're allies, we're friends, but you are also responsible," a sombre and angry Calderon said to the United States in a speech after meeting his security advisers.

-Pledging to step up the fight on organized crime, Calderon said Mexico was under attack from "true terrorists", and told all Mexicans to come forward and denounce those responsible.

-"They aren't and cannot be the ones in charge of our streets, our cities and our future," he said, shortly before departing to Monterrey to take stock of the situation.

 Calderon first ordered a crackdown against the cartels when he took office in late 2006 and several senior traffickers have been arrested.
 However, turf wars between rival cartels have killed about 42,000 people, battering Mexico's reputation.